jase-k/whats_for_dinner/README.md

 # Tag list
 ['high protein', 'gluten-free', 'low-calorie', 'on-the-go']

+# Images
+Be Able to display user images or source images.
+May have to change the way you store images.
+Look into flask folder creation and using url_for

 # Recipe Sorting / Filing / Searching
 Add diet types as a function of recipes
 Add Weight Watchers Score